 Parenting young children is hard.
 It's even harder if you and your partner are not aligned in your child-rearing strategies.
-Same Page Parenting can go a long way to removing the obstacles that create stress, conflict and anxiety.
+Same Page Parenting can go a long way to removing the obstacles that breed conflict and anxiety.

-Significant differences in parenting create inconsistencies that send mixed signals to kids when they misbehave.
-Many couples take my Childproof Parenting Course or come to me for family coaching seeking ways to be more coordinated in their parenting.
-Inadvertently, one parent will try to counter the style of the other and this inconsistency creates stress for everyone.
+Significant differences in parenting approaches create inconsistencies that send mixed signals to kids when they misbehave.
+Many couples come to me for family coaching seeking ways to be more coordinated in their parenting.
+Inadvertently, one parent will try to counter the style of the other, and this inconsistency creates stress for everyone.

-Prioritize near-term areas of improvement.
-With family values and long-term goals now in place, it’s time to focus on the specific high stress situations and behaviors that are creating the most friction in the home.
-Yes, this might be a long list but get it out there.
+With family values and long-term goals now in place, it’s time to focus on the specific high-stress situations and behaviors that are creating the most friction in the home.
+Yes, this might be a long list but get it all out there on the table.
 Include everything from bedtime struggles, to not listening, setting limits on technology, getting out the door and even whining.
 Agree with your partner on what are the most urgent items to address and pick a few.
 Focus on really making an impact on a few issues rather than trying to boil the ocean.

-Take action.
-Once you are clear on the near-term areas of improvement then it’s time to take action.
-Just knowing your shared values and areas of focus are a huge weight off for most parents.
+Once you are clear on the near-term areas for improvement then it’s time to take action.
+Just knowing your shared values and areas of focus can be a huge weight off for most parents.
 But where to begin?
-This is where things get tricky because there is no one size fits all Same Page Parenting manual.
-We are inundated with parenting advice but here are three areas worth exploring:
+This is where things get tricky because there is no one-size-fits-all Same Page Parenting manual.
+We are constantly inundated with parenting advice but here are three areas worth exploring:

-- Consult a professional (e.g. pediatrician, family coach or behavioral specialist)
+- Consult a professional — e.g. a pediatrician, family coach or behavioral specialist

-- Access community resources.
-Take a parenting class or workshop together.
-Most communities have frequent events and it provides a great way to promote discussion among partners.
+- Access community resources — Take a parenting class or workshop together.
+Most communities hold frequent events that provide a great way to promote discussion between partners.

 No matter what tools or strategies you choose, finding that blend of kindness and firmness will be paramount to any successful Same Page strategy.

 Same Page Parenting is the journey.
-Knowing why and where you want to get to is the necessary roadmap.
+Knowing where you want to get to and why is the necessary roadmap.
 Isn’t it time you and your partner sat down to get on the same page?